The Kitchen Coalition

 Savory Chicken Katsu Ramen

-Did you make this recipe for Roasted Butternut Squash with Sage Brown Butter?
+Did you make this recipe for Roasted Butternut Squash Soup (With Sage Brown Butter)?

 Let me know how yours turned out in the comments below, and don't forget to leave a rating!